 The world may be on fire, but you don’t have to breathe it in.

 - Guides & Gear

 The world is, quite literally, on fire.
 The wildfires of the American West are precursors to more fires each and every year.
 We must face that new normal.
-And even though we’ve made some strides to curb air pollution, C02 emissions still threaten our future.
+And even though we’ve made some strides to curb air pollution, carbon dioxide emissions still threaten our future.
 This type of blanketing intruder can be difficult to avoid, but your car’s interior can be a sanctuary from the fumes thanks to your cabin air filter.

 While your car’s engine-feeding air filter screens the air entering the combustion cycle, a vehicle’s cabin air filter strains the air you breathe inside your ride.
 Think of cabin air filters as gas masks, keeping the pollution, smoke, and that bro-dozer’s disgusting coal-rolling out of your lungs and out of the hospital for acute asthma, bronchitis, and other respiratory diseases.

 During this era of environmental instability, you might be wondering how cabin air filters work and if yours is good.
 You might also be curious about how long they last, what affects them, how much they filter out, and how to replace them.
 Well, fine reader, have we got the guide for you!
 We’re going to discuss all of that, including a few questions you might not have thought about.

 So, sit back, grab a canned air, and follow along as The Drive’s crack info team teaches you everything you ever wanted to know about cabin air filters.

 What Is a Cabin Air Filter and How Does It Work?